Greatest Literature banner

 The miserable truth

-Les Misérables is one of the few translated books English speakers know by its original title, in part because we are familiar with the name (or its abbreviation Les Miz) from its popular film and stage productions.
+Les Misérables is one of the few translated books English speakers know by the original title, in part because we are familiar with the name (or its abbreviation Les Miz) from popular film and stage productions.

 But that familiarity doesn't mean most of us know the book itself well, for those adaptations cover only a small fraction of the world explored in Hugo's gargantuan, multi-faceted and absorbing novel.